What Is Chain Drive?

 Advantages of Chain Drives:

-There are many advantages offered by chain drives.
+There are many advantages offered by chain drives, which form the basis of a chain drive system definition.
 Here are some written below:

 - In chain drives, the tolerance between the shaft center distances is limited to the exact.